-Former Afghanistan hostage Joshua Boyle to appear in Ottawa court today
+Former Afghanistan hostage Joshua Boyle makes brief video appearance in court

-Former Afghanistan hostage Joshua Boyle is to appear in an Ottawa court today for a bail hearing.
+Former Afghanistan hostage Joshua Boyle made a brief video appearance in an Ottawa court today on a string of assault charges.

+Boyle's case continues to inch along, and he is due to make another routine appearance next Monday.

-Boyle was arrested by Ottawa police late last month and made his first court appearance on New Year's Day facing 15 charges, including eight counts of assault, two of sexual assault, two of unlawful confinement and one count of causing someone to take a noxious thing.
+Boyle was arrested by Ottawa police late last month and faces 15 charges, including eight counts of assault, two of sexual assault, two of unlawful confinement and one count of causing someone to take a noxious thing.

 The charges against the 34-year-old relate to two alleged victims, but a court order prohibits the publication of any details that might identify them or any witnesses.

-None of the charges — for offences alleged to have occurred between Oct.
+None of the charges — related to incidents that allegedly occurred between Oct.
 14 and Dec.
-30 after Boyle returned to Canada from his Afghan captivity — have been proven in court.
+30, after Boyle returned to Canada from his Afghan captivity — have been tested in court.

 Boyle and his American wife, Caitlan Coleman, were taken hostage in 2012 by a Taliban-linked group while on a backpacking trip in Afghanistan.